torvalds/linux/Documentation/usb/gadget_uvc.rst

 =======================
-Linux UVC Gadget Driver
+GNU/Linux UVC Gadget Driver
 =======================

 Overview
 --------
 The UVC Gadget driver is a driver for hardware on the *device* side of a USB connection.
-It is intended to run on a Linux system that has USB device-side hardware such as boards with an OTG port.
+It is intended to run on a GNU/Linux system that has USB device-side hardware such as boards with an OTG port.

 On the device system, once the driver is bound it appears as a V4L2 device with